muratk5n/thirdwave/en/2020/07/h2-numbers.md

 Solar panels

-Sun energy falling on Earth
+Sun energy falling on Earth on average (accounting for day/night seasons) at its highest point

 300 W/m2